How to Help Kids Deal With Cyberbullying

 Of course, if there are any real threats to your child’s safety, you should contact the authorities immediately.

-What can I tell my kid to do if he or she is being cyberbullied?
+What can I tell my kid to do if they are being cyberbullied?

 Kids may not always recognize teasing as bullying.
 Some kids also may be too embarrassed or ashamed to talk to their parents about it.
 That’s why it’s important to talk about online and digital behavior before your child starts interacting with others online and with devices.
-To prepare your kid for going online or getting a cell phone, or, if you know he or she has been bullied online, offer these steps he or she can take immediately:
+To prepare your kid for going online or getting a cell phone, or, if you know they have been bullied online, offer these steps they can take immediately:

 How do I report cyberbullying?

-Social media sites such as FacebookInstagram, and Snapchat have gotten serious about helping users who have been targeted by bullies.
+Social media sites such as Instagram and Snapchat have gotten serious about helping users who have been targeted by bullies.

 If your kid is bullied on a website or in an app, go to the company’s site and look for a section offering support, such as “Community Guidelines,” “Safety Center,” “Parent Info,” “Safety Tips,” or something similar.
 It may make recommendations such as blocking the bully or changing the setting for who can contact you.